Azure-Samples/MachineLearningSamples-SentimentAnalysis/Docs/SentimentAnalysisModelingKerasWithCNTKBackend.md

 ## 4. Loading Movie Review Data

-The train_model() function loads the review dataset (from lab1) and builds a deep learning model.
+The train_model() function loads the review dataset (from lab1 **AT** LINK TO THE MD FILE) and builds a deep learning model.
 Utilize the dprep file created after transformations to load in train_model:

 ```
 df = run('sampleReviews.dprep', dataflow_idx=0)